What would you do in this attempted abduction scenario?

 Even if the mentioned assumptions are ignored, knowing the above tips gives you a survival advantage (NOT guarantee) when trying to run away.

 However, you will need more training and knowledge of tactics to increase your chances of survival and escape.
-You need to enroll in a comprehensive self-defense course that specifically trains against kidnapping and shootings from a competent instructor.
+You need to enrol in a comprehensive self-defence course that specifically trains against kidnapping and shootings from a competent instructor.